kyma-project/cli/docs/gen-docs/kyma_dashboard.md

 title: kyma dashboard
 ---

-Opens the Kyma dashboard in a web browser.
+Runs the Kyma dashboard locally and opens it directly in a web browser.

 ## Synopsis

-Use this command to open the Kyma dashboard in a web browser.
+Use this command to run the Kyma dashboard locally in a docker container and open it directly in a web browser.
+This command only works with a local installation of Kyma.

 ```bash
 kyma dashboard [flags]